gvwilson/sdxpy/src/binary/index.md

 which just happens to be exactly the right format to use to pack it.

-That's fine when we're writing, buthow do we know how much data to get if we're reading?
+That's fine when we're writing, but how do we know how much data to get if we're reading?
 For example, suppose we have the two strings "hello" and "Python". we can pack them like this: